jmparlett/spacedrones/jonathan_docs/rpi_mavproxy_setup.md

 Looks like we can use `[` then a label or property to echo it to cmdline.

+In out current it looks like all the mavproxy files and run when called.
+Command to open sessions is just `mavproxy.py --master=/dev/serial0 --baudrate <baudrate> --aircraft <directory path where logs will be saved>`

+baud rate as of writing this is set to 576600 but we can change it as needed through mission planner.
 ## Pixhawk firmware
 We installed fmuv2 firmware in mission planner